 Although you can use Acronis True Image to clone HDD to SSD, you may meet many issues during the operation, such as Acronis True Image will not clone, Acronis True Image cannot find hard drive, Acronis clone disk operation failed and so on.
 If you want a reliable and flexible tool to clone your hard drive to an SSD, you’d better turn to an Acronis True Image alternative.

 Step 1.
-Install and launch this utility.
-Select Clone from the left pane.
-Then click Disk Clone.
+Launch the disk cloning software - AOMEI Backupper.
+Select Clone from the left pane and then click Disk Clone.

 Step 2.
 Select the drive that you wish to clone (here is Disk 0).
 Then click Next.

 Step 3.
 Select the SSD as the destination drive (Disk 2).
 Then click Next.